-Each eazyBI processes, like displaying report results or performing the import, requires a connection to the database.
+Each eazyBI process, like displaying report results or performing the import, requires a connection to the database.
 By default, eazyBI is allowed to use 20 concurrent connections to the database.
 If you see errors in log files like

 ActiveRecord::ConnectionTimeoutError (could not obtain a database connection.
 The max pool size is currently 20; consider increasing it.)

-Please read more about the Child process option which is recommended for larger Confluence Server and Confluence Data Center instances.
+Please read more about the Child process option, which is recommended for larger Confluence Server and Confluence Data Center instances.

 Select license type Atlassian Marketplace (if you created a trial license key there) or eazybi.com (if you have received a partner license key)..

-After you have entered the license information click Update license settings to continue.
+After you have entered the license information, click Update license settings to continue.

-If you need to return back to the eazyBI Settings screen then log in as a Confluence user with system administration rights and in any eazyBI page click on the System Admin link on the top right corner and then select Settings.
+If you need to return back to the eazyBI Settings screen, then log in as a Confluence user with system administration rights and in any eazyBI page, click on the System Admin link on the top right corner and then select Settings.

 Perform the first Confluence data import

-If database connection and license information were correct, then the eazyBI database will be created as well as the first eazyBI account (with the default name “Confluence reports”).
+If the database connection and license information were correct, then the eazyBI database will be created, as well as the first eazyBI account (with the default name “Confluence reports”).
 In one eazyBI account, you can import one or several Confluence spaces, create reports, charts and dashboards and give access to selected Confluence users and groups.
-If in your Confluence server you have many different spaces that are used by different user groups then most probably you will need to create several eazyBI accounts and in each account import related subset of Confluence spaces.
+If in your Confluence server you have many different spaces that are used by different user groups, then most probably you will need to create several eazyBI accounts and in each account import related subset of Confluence spaces.

 After clicking Create, a new Confluence source application will be created and you can